 Residents are also given the opportunity to learn to teach right from the start, cultivating their skills as teachers and reinforcing their own knowledge through the art of teaching.
 Our Boston University and Harvard medical students consistently identify residents as one of the most important sources of instruction.
 As part of our commitment to case-based teaching, residents supervise medical student patient encounters all the way from the initial history through the presentation on rounds.
+Residents who are not in combined tracks/special pathways also have a dedicated mentored TEACH rotation to hone their craft as teachers to their peers and medical students.

 Resident Involvement in Curriculum Design